 Given that HTC only recently released the U12 Plus, it would make sense that the company would look to spread out its launches.

-Given that many big manufacturers often carry out major launches in September, it would make sense for HTC to launch the Exodus sooner rather than later - however in terms of specific dates, it's still TBC at the moment.
+With several of the big Android manufacturers set to announce major device launches this autumn, it would make sense for HTC to launch the Exodus sooner rather than later - but in terms of specific dates, it's still TBC at the moment.

 There's no indication on price yet either, although HTC Exodus head Phil Chen recently told The Verge that the device would be "comparable" to the $1000 (around £600, AU$1300) Finney blockchain-powered phone released by Sirin Labs last year.